tractor restoration competition

 • All entries will receive a confirmation receipt.

-Winners will be announced at an awards ceremony held on Thursday night during the week of the FFA Convention.
+Winners will be announced at an awards ceremony held on the second night of TRC Finals.

 - Grand Champion: $10,000